jesconstantine/front-end-exercise/README.md

 Submission / Demo
 -----------------

-When you're all set, push your branch up to origin
+When you're all set, push your branch up to your forked repository.

-We must be able to pull your branch down and run the app locally
+We must be able to pull your branch down and run the app locally.

 Nice-to-haves
 -------------
+> This is where you have fun - think one of these features makes sense? try it!

 See if you can develop this component in a way that it (or pieces of it) could be reused elsewhere in our project.

-See if you can connect with an external data source to load the todo items and check / maintain the state of those items.
+See if you can connect with an external data source to load the todo items and check.
 (Psst! [json-server](https://github.com/typicode/json-server#readme) could be helpful here ;)

 See if you can add any considerations for cross/legacy browser support.

-See if you can add considerations for accessibility.
+See if you can add considerations for accessibility - how would a screen-reader interact with this?

+See if you can maintain the state of checked items when we reload the page.

 Evaluation
 ----------

-Our goal is to find answers to get a feel for your favorite front end tools, workflow, methodologies, and standards.
+Our goal is to get a feel for your favorite front end tools, workflow, methodologies, and standards.